singhprincejeet/sentiment_analysis/README.md

 | Run 2         |               |               |               |

 ### Step 2
-- add extra features and notice differences.
+- add extra features and note differences.
 TODO: features such as emoticons,  pos and neg words, punctuations